doylesee/rsqrtr/README.md

 <br />

 ## Implementation
 I was originally supposed to build this one but another project got escalated to me, so I had to give this to another developer.
-I had a few extra hours one day, so I did a quick build of what it would've looked like if I had built it.
+I had a few extra hours one day, so I did a quick build of what it would've looked like if I had built it.<br />
 Using Figma, I quickly reviewed their corporate site to map out the styling, colors, and typography.
 From there, I hopped into the code to build the core layouts.
 There are a couple of funky things, but I tried to stay on point with their branding guide while ensuring the layout remained mobile-responsive and web-accessible.

 <br />